 - PRL Version The PRL (Preferred Roaming List) is an account configuration item set by your service provider.
-It controls the radio channels and network carrier used by the 3G modem.
-An updated PRL may improve your 3G network service. - PRI Version This is the PRI version of the 3G component of the device. - Firmware Version This is the firmware version of the 3G component of the device.
+It controls the radio channels and network carrier used by the 3G modem. - PRI Version This is the PRI version of the 3G component of the device. - Firmware Version This is the firmware version of the 3G component of the device. - Total Bytes This is the amount of data transferred over the 4G network during the lifetime of the device.

-- Total Bytes This is the amount of data transferred over the 4G network during the lifetime of the device. - Firmware Version This is the firmware version of the 4G component of the device. - MAC Address This is the MAC address of the 4G module.
+- Firmware Version This is the firmware version of the 4G component of the device. - MAC Address This is the MAC address of the 4G module.
 Each wireless device has a unique MAC address (assigned by its manufacturer). - Plan Version This is the version information of your 4G channel plan, which determines the frequencies to scan and 4G networks to detect.